-Not sure what to buy this holiday season?
+Not sure what to buy for the grad student in your life?

 Graduate students need the holiday season to relax.
 It’s important to practice self-care, and spend time with friends and family.
 But what do you buy them?